A taste of what readers think - vote here, then see every market-sentiment poll.

 X:

-Compare REITs and REIT ETFs by risk and return.
+Compare the top 25 REITs and REIT ETFs (by total return since inception) on risk and return.

 Risk-return frontier